 Senior Tory warns 'rule of law at risk' in Scotland over Nicola Sturgeon probe

+Senior Tory David Davis warns 'rule of law at risk' in Scotland over Nicola Sturgeon probe

 A senior Tory has warned the rule of law is at risk” in Scotland following the probe into whether Nicola Sturgeon broke the ministerial code.

-The Scottish Government had previously rejected efforts to uncover details on the inquiry into the First Minister, despite a Supreme Court ruling throwing out attempts to block publication of the evidence.
+The Scottish Government had previously rejected efforts to uncover details on the inquiry into the former first minister, despite a Supreme Court ruling throwing out attempts to block publication of the evidence.

 “Despite a unanimous ruling against them by the highest civil court in Scotland, the Scottish Government still refuses to release that information.
 This extraordinary behaviour would appear to be in breach of the ministerial code, the Civil Service code, and indeed the rule of law.